 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 If you are eager to conquer the highest mountain in Crete, Greece, then you have to go hiking Mount Ida or Psiloritis as the locals call it.
 Located in the Rethymno regional unit it is 2,456 m high.
 From the peak, you will be able to see the surrounding sea and other mountains.
 The hike is a refreshing change from the crowded beaches in Crete, and it is doable in regular sports sneakers, so why not try it?

 In the mountain range, there are several prominent peaks: Holy Cross (2456m), Agathias (2424m), Stolistra (2325m), Voulomenou (2267m) and Kousakas (2209m).
-And there are several paths leading to the top of the Mount Ida.
-In this post I’ll tell you about the one that I partially hiked and would recommend to others.
+And there are several paths leading to the top of Mount Ida.
+In this post, I’ll tell you about the one that I partially hiked and would recommend to others.

 Prepare for the hike

 Plan your hike beforehand.
 Check the map for the starting point and calculate, when you have to leave from your hotel to get there on time.
 It will take around 5 hours to get to the top, enjoy the view, and hike back